ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 ***

-11. Once the download is complete, we can list the files.
+11. Once the download is complete, we can check our file.

 ```python
 ! ls /home/jovyan/ABCDndar